City Lit animation: part 2

 Are there any other costs?
 Is there anything I need to bring?

-For all classes held in our studio at City Lit, DSLR cameras and the latest professional equipment are available for you to use.
+The classes will be held in our fully equipped studio at City Lit, DSLR cameras and the latest professional equipment are available for you to use.

 When I've finished, what course can I do next?